Two Women

 Cosmetic Patches

-Saved for the nation in 2023 and having undergone an 18-month conservation and research project at the Yale Center for British Art, Two Women Wearing Cosmetic Patches (c.1655) is now being prepared for public display at Compton Verney.
+Saved for the nation in 2023 and having undergone an 18-month conservation and research project at the Yale Center for British Art, Two Women Wearing Cosmetic Patches (c.1655) is now open for public display at Compton Verney.

 Opening Times